Sponsored by Black Flag® Insecticides

 • For other household pests, spray the perimeter inside and outside.
 The Black Flag® Home Insect Control can be used indoors and outdoors.
 So it works as a perimeter barrier to keep critters out of your home.

 • Don’t skip the shaking step.
 The purpose of shaking the can before using is to get a fully mixed, full-strength spray to hit the nest right away.
-Once again, reading and following the label directions will get you the best results.
+Once again, reading and following the label directions will get you the best results with Black Flag home insect control.

 • It’s safe.
 The Black Flag® Ant & Roach Killer2 and Black Flag® Home Insect Control products are safe when used as directed.
-You don’t need rubber gloves or a respirator.
+You don’t need rubber gloves or a respirator with Black Flag home insect control.

 — Rick Muscoplat, Contributing Editor